MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

   - **Data.DstDoc.EdpState -** Electronic Data Protection setting for the new document

-  - **Data.DstDoc.Extension -** New document’s extension (docx/xlsm/pptx, etc.)
+  - **Data.DstDoc.Extension -** New document's extension (docx/xlsm/pptx, etc.)

-  - **Data.DstDoc.FileFormat -** New document’s file format protocol
+  - **Data.DstDoc.FileFormat -** New document's file format protocol

-  - **Data.DstDoc.Fqdn -** New document’s OneDrive or SharePoint Online domain name
+  - **Data.DstDoc.Fqdn -** New document's OneDrive or SharePoint Online domain name

-  - **Data.DstDoc.FqdnHash -** One-way hash of new document’s customer identifiable domain name
+  - **Data.DstDoc.FqdnHash -** One-way hash of new document's customer identifiable domain name

   - **Data.DstDoc.IdentityUniqueId -** Obsolete

-  - **Data.DstDoc.IOFlags -** New document’s cached options flags used when opening
+  - **Data.DstDoc.IOFlags -** New document's cached options flags used when opening

   - **Data.DstDoc.IsOpeningOfflineCopy -** Flag indicating that an offline copy of the new document was opened